-Our culture supports women fixating on what’s “wrong” with our appearance… our weight, our wrinkles, our waves… there are diets, creams and straightening irons to fix all those “problems.”
-Is it any wonder that we have trouble accepting accepting, nevermind feeling good, about our bodies?
+When we have talked negatively to ourselves for years, decades even, being body positive all of a sudden or accepting our body “as is” feels phony, far-fetched, or like it’s settling.
+In addition, our culture supports women fixating on what’s “wrong” with our appearance… our weight, our wrinkles, our waves… there are diets, creams and straightening irons to fix all those “problems.”

 Halfway between hate and love is a rarely-visited destination — body neutrality.
 Not to be confused with body positivity or body acceptance, it’s a strategy to decrease self hate and negative self talk.
 Body neutrality acknowledges “what is,” rather than longing for “what isn’t.”
 And it can be a place to start when body positivity feels like too much of a reach.